Jukka-PekkaToropainen/SQL/README.md

 # 15

-# SELECT o.nimi opiskelija, k.arvosana
+ # SELECT * FROM Kurssi
-    FROM Opiskelija o, Kurssisuoritus k
-    WHERE o.opiskelijanumero = k.opiskelija
-NOT IN (SELECT opiskelija FROM Kurssisuoritus)
+ # WHERE Kurssi.Kurssitunnus NOT IN (SELECT kurssi FROM Kurssitehtävä)